ToshioCP/Gtk4-tutorial/gfm/sec17.md

 1. `menu_item_quit` is a menu item.
 It has a label "Quit" and is connected to an action "app.quit".
 "app" is a prefix and "quit" is the name of an action.
-The prefix means that the action belongs to GtkApplication.
+The prefix means that the action belongs to a GtkApplication instance.
-If the menu is clicked, then the corresponding action "quit" which belongs to GtkApplication will be activated.
+If the menu is clicked, then the corresponding action "quit" which belongs to the GtkApplication will be activated.
 2. `act_quit` is an action.
 It has a name "quit".
-It belongs to GtkApplication, but it is not obvious in the code above.
+It belongs to the GtkApplication, but it is not obvious in the code above.
-The function `g_simple_action_new` generates a stateless action.
+The function `g_simple_action_new` creates a stateless action.
 So, `act_quit` is stateless.
 The meaning of stateless will be explained later.
 The argument `NULL` means that the action doesn't have an parameter.
-Generally, most of the actions are stateless and have no parameter.
+Most of the actions are stateless and have no parameter.
 When `act_quit` is activated, it will emit "activate" signal.
 3. "activate" signal of the action is connected to the handler `quit_activated`.
 So, if the action is activated, the handler will be invoked.